Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: GREEN’S FUNCTION FOR THE BOUNDARY VALUE DIFFUSION PROBLEM

 \subsection{Received Diffusion Signal by Spheroidal Receiver}

-In this subsection, we formulate the Green's function boundary value problem for diffusion inside and outside the spheroidal receiver without considering the spheroidal transmitter in the environment.
+In this subsection, we formulate the Green's functions for boundary value diffusion problems inside and outside the spheroidal receiver in the absence of the spheroidal transmitter.
 We assume that an impulsive point source transmitter is positioned outside the spheroid at $\bar{r}_0=(r_0,\theta_0,\varphi_0)$, represented by $S(\bar{r}, t, \bar{r}_0, t_0)$.
+The free-space diffusion \textit{outside the receiving spheroid} is described by the partial differential equation (PDE) \cite{grindrod1996theory}